disarm-platform/disarm-website/_progress_updates/2016-05-11-built-prototype-of-mobile,-offline-risk-maps.md

 ---
-title: Built prototype of mobile, offline risk maps
 layout: post
+title: 'Built prototype of mobile, offline risk maps'
 post_date: '2016-05-11'
-image: Outline_Of_IRS_Work
+image: offline_risk_map
+published: true
 ---

 After we built some of the initial kind of risk maps for each country.
 We took one static risk map for both Swaziland and Zimbabwe and built a tiny little demonstration app that loads up through a website.